 - Ford Motor Credit Co. v.
-Cole, 503

-S.W.2d 853 (Tex.
+Cole, 503 S.W.2d 853 (Tex.
 Civ.
-App.-Fort Worth

-1974, writ dism'd) (repossessor began

-repossession during day, left when told

-by the debtor to do so, and returned

-during the early morning hours and

-towed away the car with a wrecker,

-apparently without the debtor's
+App.-Fort Worth 1974, writ dism'd) (repossessor began repossession during day, left when told by the debtor to do so, and returned during the early morning hours and towed away the car with a wrecker, apparently without the debtor's knowledge) - Collins v.

-knowledge)

-- Collins v.
 Ford Motor Credit Co., 454 S.W.2d 469 (Tex.
 Civ.
-App.-Beaumont 1970, no writ) (repossession from a parking lot without the debtor's presence and without breaking and entering or the use of force, threats, or violence)

-- In re Hamby, 19 Bankr.
+App.-Beaumont 1970, no writ) (repossession from a parking lot without the debtor's presence and without breaking and entering or the use of force, threats, or violence) - In re Hamby, 19 Bankr.
 776 (Bankr.
 N.D.
 Ala.
-1982) (repossession at night from a parking lot near the debtor's place of employment while she was at work, the court observing that the repossession was not through "improper trickery, fraud, artifice, or stealth" but taking note of the creditor's "insensitivity" in not informing the debtor of what had happened to her car and leaving her stranded at night more twenty-five from than miles her residence)

-- Marine Midland Bank-Central v.
+1982) (repossession at night from a parking lot near the debtor's place of employment while she was at work, the court observing that the repossession was not through "improper trickery, fraud, artifice, or stealth" but taking note of the creditor's "insensitivity" in not informing the debtor of what had happened to her car and leaving her stranded at night more than twenty-five miles from her residence) - Marine Midland Bank-Central v.
 Cote, 351 So.2d 750 (Fla.
 Dist.
 Ct.
 App.
-1977)

-(repossession from the debtor's unenclosed carport without threat or use of force is not trespass and thus by itself is not a breach of the peace; "the right of repossession stated by [Section 9.609] implies, just as it did at common law, a limited privilege to enter on the debtor's land," which may be exercised only without breach of the peace)
+1977) (repossession from the debtor's unenclosed carport without threat or use of force is not trespass and thus by itself is not a breach of the peace; "the right of repossession stated by [Section 9.609] implies, just as it did at common law, a limited privilege to enter on the debtor's land," which may be exercised only without breach of the peace) - Pierce v.

-• Pierce v.
 Leasing Internat'l, Inc., 235 S.E.2d 752 (Ga.
 Ct.
 App.
-1977) (repossession from an open garage, attached to the debtor's home, in which there was no indication that the creditor opened the garage door, that the debtor protested, that any property was damaged, or that anyone entered the debtor's home).
+1977) (repossession from an open garage, attached to the debtor's home, in which there was no indication that the creditor opened the garage door, that the debtor protested, that any property was damaged, or that anyone entered the debtor's home). - Giles v.
+First Virginia Credit Services, Inc., 560 S.E.2d 557 (N.C.
+App.
+2002) (repossession from the debtor's driveway about 4:00 a.m. with no confrontation with the debtor, although a neighbor was awakened by "the running of a loud diesel truck [the repossessor's vehicle] engine on the road outside my house" and observed the last part of the repossession from his property across the street).